 Why is My Car Heater Blowing Cold Air?

 You climb inside your car from the bitter cold and flip on the heater to warm up, but something is wrong: “Why is my car heater blowing cold air?”
 The problem usually stems from one of two things.
-Your coolant may not be flowing properly, or your blower motor may be malfunctioning.
+Your problem could be anything from your coolant, to your heater core, to your thermostat.
 So, what should you do?
 Let’s go over your options with our expert service team at Jeffrey Nissan!

 So, you’re still left wondering, “why is my car heater is blowing cold air?”
 There are a few possible issues, and you’ll need to pinpoint the exact location of the problem if you want to enjoy a cozy cabin.
 Here are some common issues when your car heater is not working:

 - The thermostat may be stuck, causing the coolant to stay pooled in one area rather than circulating.

-- Air bubbles may have gotten trapped inside your heater core, which needs to find a way out.
+- Air bubbles may have gotten trapped inside your heater core, which means it’s not getting warm enough to transfer heat.

-- Your heater core might be plugged with corrosion or debris, which prevents the coolant from flowing.
+- Your cooling system might be plugged with corrosion or debris, which prevents the coolant from flowing through it entirely.

 Some vintage vehicles use air-cooled engines, and newer hybrid or plug-in models may use electrical heaters.
 If you don’t know what kind of heater you have, be sure to consult your owner’s manual or just head to our service department for expert advice.
 So, what about vehicles that don’t use a water-cooled heating system?
 If you have an air-cooled or electrical system, then the issue may be a little more complicated.
 It’s worth a visit to the dealership to sort out the problem.
-Your electrical system may not be getting the power that it needs or a component may be broken inside your HVAC system.
+Your battery and alternator may not be getting the power that it needs to fully heat up, or a component may be broken inside your HVAC system.
 Those with plug-in or hybrid models that notice, “my car heater is blowing cold air!” should contact us for help on pinpointing the issue.